 Setting goals and hitting them is a new thing for me and I must say it works.
 Setting a goal, planning on how to reach it and then carrying it out is a rewarding experience.

 You can set goals in your personal and work-life.
 Maybe you have always wanted to run a marathon or you have wanted to go for a new position at work.
 Whatever your goal, write it down and then work out what you need to do to reach that goal.

 Having goals will focus your mind and stop it from thinking about what your ex-wife/husband is doing and allow you to live and enjoy your life.

 8. Don’t be afraid to ask for help.

 Being newly divorced can be a lonely experience.
 Having friends or family to lean on in desperate times can help you from making silly decisions such as drunk calling your ex or posting nasty things about them on social media.

 Everyone will need help at certain times in their lives so don’t feel any shame from asking for help.
 Divorce can be a painful process so if you feel you need help, ask for it.
 If you don’t have any friends or family you can lean on you can seek professional help from a counselor.

-Getting divorced isn’t easy and was one of the most challenging things that I have had to do in my life.
+Getting divorced isn’t easy; it was one of the most challenging things that I have ever had to do in my life.
 I’m sure you also feel this way too.
-The tips above helped me from being in a dark place to being in one of the best places in my life that I have ever been to.
+The tips above helped me out of a dark place to one of the best places in my life.
 If I can do it, so can you.

-Mathew Jones is a blogger that writes for multiple websites including DrMajidShah.com, which helps men and women increase their confidence and appearance through non-surgical methods.
-When not writing Mathew loves to go to the gym and binge watch the latest shows on Netflix. www.drmajidshah.com
+Mathew Jones is a who that writes for multiple websites including DrMajidShah.com, which helps men and women increase their confidence and appearance through non-surgical methods.
+When not writing, Mathew loves to go to the gym and binge-watch the latest shows on Netflix. www.drmajidshah.com